 Make the passion fruit curd in advance as per my recipe above.

 Preheat the oven to 150C / 300F and line a loaf tin with baking paper.

-Beat the butter and sugar in the Breville 800 Class Stand Mixer until light and fluffy.
+Beat the butter and sugar in the stand mixer bowl until light and fluffy.
 Add each egg one at a time ensuring that its well incorporated before adding the next.
 Add the lemon zest and mix.

 Add the yoghurt and passionfruit curd and briefly mix to combine.
 While the mixer is on low add the sifted self-raising flour and mix briefly.
 Remove the bowl and scrape it down with a spatula.
 If necessary finish off the final mixing by hand.